garyfeng/literate-programming/examples/keystroke.md

 ----

-While it is not trictly necessary to `patchDiff`, i.e., to reconstruct the current state of textbox from diffs, we implement it here for completeness.
+While it is not strictly necessary to `patchDiff`, i.e., to reconstruct the current state of textarea from diffs, we implement it here for completeness.
 This would be done post-administration during analysis and does NOT need to be part of any keystroke capture implementation.

     currentText = ""